SzymonHalucha/Minerals.StringCases/Minerals.StringCases/README.md

 ## Performance and comparison

-Here is a comparison of the speed and amount of memory allocation with the most popular NuGet package similar to Minerals.StringCases - [CaseExtesions](https://www.nuget.org/packages/CaseExtensions/) version 1.1.0.
+Here is a comparison of the speed and amount of memory allocation with the most popular NuGet package similar to [Minerals.StringCases](https://www.nuget.org/packages/Minerals.StringCases/) version 0.1.0 - [CaseExtesions](https://www.nuget.org/packages/CaseExtensions/) version 1.1.0.

 String used to perform the comparison: